Cape Town Museums - World Guide to Cape Town

 Cape Town Museums

-(Cape Town, Western Cape Province, South Africa, ZA)
+(Cape Town, Western Cape Province, South Africa)

-Cape Town Museums: Photo showing the Statue of Bartolomeu DiazCape Town is home to a large number of museums.
+Photo showing the Statue of Bartolomeu DiazCape Town is home to a large number of museums.
 Together, they offer a rich and varied picture of life in Cape Town and in South Africa in days gone by.

 In fact, the city is said to have its very own Museum Mile - so visitors have the advantage of only having to stroll a short distance between Cape Town's most popular museums and galleries.
 The most popular are detailed below.

-Cape Town Museums: Bo-Kaap Museum - 71 Wale Street, Cape Town, South Africa, ZA
+Address: 71 Wale Street, Cape Town, South Africa, ZA

 Tel: +27 021 481 3939